fcastellanos/fcastellanos.io/content/post/serverless-with-serverless-framework.md

 Serverless: Successfully generated boilerplate for template: "aws-python3"
 ```

-First thing to notice is that we can either use the `serverless` command or `sls` for short, secondly we pass in a template that we want to use, in this case we're using `aws-python3` meaning that we want to deploy to AWS and use Pythonn 3.x as our language, lastly we pass in a path as the name of the project and folder.
+First thing to notice is that we can either use the `serverless` command or `sls` for short, secondly we pass in a template that we want to use, in this case we're using `aws-python3` meaning that we want to deploy to AWS and use Python 3.x as our language, lastly we pass in a path as the name of the project and folder.

 As you can guess you should be able to pass in a different template to use a different cloud provider and language, these are some of the most popular ones: